Back to blog

 • Sports or racing game: bot behavior, skill matching, anti-cheat signals, and replay analysis.

-Teams exploring dialogue, narration, game assistants, or lore-aware character systems may need LLM development patterns such as retrieval, prompt orchestration, context limits, evaluations, and safety filters.
+Teams exploring dialogue, narration, game assistants, or lore-aware characters may need LLM development patterns such as retrieval, prompt orchestration, context limits, evaluations, safety filters, and versioned content controls.

 What Drives AI Game Development Cost?

 AI game development cost is driven less by the word AI and more by feature scope, integration depth, model requirements, content review, and live operations.
 A rules-based bot or adaptive difficulty loop can be comparatively contained.
-A real-time LLM-powered character with memory, moderation, voice, localization, telemetry, and creator tools is a very different project.
+A real-time LLM-powered character with memory, moderation, voice, localization, telemetry, creator tools, and scalable inference is a very different project.

 The most common mistake is treating AI as the game concept instead of a way to strengthen the game concept.
 Players care about challenge, agency, fairness, surprise, progression, and fun.
 AI should serve those outcomes.